Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 * 42% of all nonprofits have a formal executive bonus system in place (2007-2008) and the percent is increasing.
 * Nonprofits have to compete with for-profits.

+#### Why Set Up a Nonprofit?

+* It may not be much different to you than setting up a for profit, and it gives you the moral high ground.
+* Example: You decide that your town needs a hospital.
+You create a nonprofit hospital.
+You go to the biggest church or temple in town, ask to use their name and help.

+#### Human Impulse to Hoard

+* Normal people like to accumulate, a sort of instinct.
+* In extreme form, it is a mental illness, "compulsive hoarding".